Updated January 3, 2018

-2. Know your audience: Who are clients and what will they find interesting?
+Who are your clients and what will they find interesting?
 Always write content with a purpose.
-The purpose of this article is to establish me as an expert in content marketing and to promote the content marketing page on my website.
-If the keyword you are trying to promote is auto-dealer insurance then you need to proved the auto dealers you are targeting with something that will help them and that they will find interesting.
-Within the body of the article you build a couple of links back to the relevant page on your website so they can take that next step towards becoming clients.
+The purpose of this article, for example, is to establish me as an expert in content marketing for the insurance industry and to promote the content marketing services offered by my business.
+If the keyword you are trying to promote is auto-dealer insurance then you need to provide the auto dealers you are targeting with something that will help them and that they will find interesting.
+Within the body of the article, try to provide several links back to the relevant page on your website so they can take that next step towards becoming clients.
 But don’t forego creating interesting content in favor of promoting your services: after all, your readers won’t be driven to click on your links if you don’t pique their interest first!

 Today, the sharpest arrow in your quiver is your content strategy.
-The higher the quality of your content the more likely it is that it will be shared.
+The higher the quality of your content, the more likely it is that it will be shared.
 Gone are the bots and article submission programs that spin content and submit articles to hundreds of websites at once in order to build links and get your site ranked quickly.
 Writing high-quality, relevant articles and submitting them on guest blogs, or better yet, posting them to your own blog is a good way to get started.
-If you want to do something on a larger scale, higher a full-time marketing person who understands internet and social media marketing and who can write.
+If you want to do something on a larger scale, higher a full-time marketing specialist who understands internet and social media marketing and who can write.

-4. Don’t Hesitate to Outsource: Generating enough high-quality content can be a challenge when relying solely on in-house resources.
-Don’t be afraid to outsource content creation to supplement your in-house efforts, or outsource all it so that your can focus on your core competency.
+Generating enough high-quality content can be a challenge when relying solely on in-house resources.
+Don’t be afraid to outsource content creation to supplement your in-house efforts, or outsource all it so that you can focus on your core competency.
 But if you do choose to outsource your content, do your best to be aware of the content you’re receiving and work to ensure that it stays in line with your brand and what you’re trying to sell.